robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 Syntactic ---[parsing](https://en.wikipedia.org/wiki/Parsing)--- and semantic ---[semiotics](https://en.wikipedia.org/wiki/Semiotics)--- analysis of text and speech to determine the meaning of a sentence.
 Syntax refers to the grammatical structure of a sentence, while semantics alludes to its intended meaning.
 By allowing computers to automatically analyze massive sets of data, NLP can find meaningful information in just milliseconds.

-### NLP = NLU + NLG

 NLP covers two major ---intersecting--- application-domains [NLU + NLG](https://www.ibm.com/blogs/watson/2020/11/nlp-vs-nlu-vs-nlg-the-differences-between-three-natural-language-processing-concepts/).
 Natural Language Understanding [(NLU)](https://en.wikipedia.org/wiki/Natural-language_understanding): It is considerd a "Hard AI-problem".
 The ambiguity and creativity of human language are just two of the characteristics that make NLP a demanding area to work in.
 The goal is to resolve ambiguities, obtain context and understand the meaning of what's being said.
 In particular, it tackles the complexities of language beyond the basic sentence structure.
 NLU is commonly used in [text mining](https://en.wikipedia.org/wiki/Text_mining) to understand consumer attitudes.
 In particular, sentiment analysis enables brands to monitor their customer feedback more closely, allowing them to cluster positive and negative social media comments and track net promoter scores.
 NLU can also establish a relevant [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)): a data structure which specifies the relationships between words and phrases.
 While humans naturally do this in [conversation](https://en.wikipedia.org/wiki/Discourse_analysis), the combination of these analyses is required for a machine to understand the intended meaning of different texts.

 <div align="center">